puppetlabs/puppetlabs-apache/README.md

         materials in the Usage section.
 -->

-##### `conf_template`

-Overrides the template used for the main apache configuration file.
-Defaults to 'apache/httpd.conf.erb'.

-*Note:* Using this parameter is potentially risky, as the module has been built for a minimal configuration file with the configuration primarily coming from conf.d/ entries.

 ##### `default_charset`

 If defined, the value will be set as `AddDefaultCharset` in the main configuration file.
 It is undefined by default.

 ##### `default_confd_files`

 Generates default set of include-able Apache configuration files under `${apache::confd_dir}` directory.
 These configuration files correspond to what is usually installed with the Apache package on a given platform.

 ##### `default_mods`

-Sets up Apache with default settings based on your OS.
-Valid values are 'true', 'false', or an array of mod names.

-Defaults to 'true', which includes the default [HTTPD mods](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp).
+This parameter determines whether to configure a set of default Apache modules depending on your operating system.
+Valid values are `true`, `false`, or an array of Apache module names.
+The default value is `true`, which includes the default [HTTPD mods](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp).

-If false, it only includes the mods required to make HTTPD work, and any other mods can be declared on their own.
+If this parameter is `false`, Puppet only includes the Apache modules required to make the HTTP daemon work, and any other mods can be declared on their own.
+The default modules for the following operating systems are:

+* '''Red Hat''': `log_config`; if [`apache_version`](#apache_version) is greater than 2.4, `unixd` and, except on RHEL/CentOS 6 SCL, `systemd`
+* '''FreeBSD''': `log_config`, `unixd`
+* '''Suse''': `log_config`
+* '''Gentoo''': No default modules <!-- really? -->
+* '''All other operating systems''': `authz_host`

-If an array, the apache module includes the array of mods listed.
+If this parameter contains an array, the apache Puppet module includes all Apache modules in the array.

 ##### `default_ssl_ca`

-The default certificate authority, which is automatically set to 'undef'.
-This default works out of the box but must be updated with your specific certificate information before being used in production.
+The default certificate authority, which is automatically set to `undef`.
+While this default value works out of the box but must be updated with your specific certificate information before being used in production.

 ##### `default_ssl_cert`